 Scatter the sliced leeks and carrots around the chicken, filling the small spaces between the sides of the pot.
 Sprinkle over the sea salt, dried tarragon or thyme and the crushed red pepper flakes if you choose to use them.
 Nigella often leaves this optional, especially if cooking for families or those who prefer milder flavours.

 Squeeze the lemon juice directly into the pot.
-Using both lemon zest and juice creates a layered citrus flavour—aromatic and bright rather than sharp—that runs gently through the dish without ever overpowering it.
+Using both lemon zest and juice adds a fresh citrus flavour that brightens the dish without overpowering it.
 The lemons lift the richness of the chicken and balance the sweetness of the vegetables.

 Pour in six cups of cold water.
 The liquid should come up around the chicken but leave the top of the breast visible.
 This ensures the chicken cooks evenly while preserving the browned colour on the upper surface.
 Bring the pot to a lively simmer over high heat before clamping on the lid and transferring the pot to the oven.